samuelvoltarius/allskyheating/README.md

 Install the required Python modules:

+1. pip3 install adafruit-circuitpython-ds18x20

+pip3 install adafruit-blinka

+pip3 install ephem

-1. pip3 install board busio digitalio adafruit_ds18b20 time datetime ephem requests
+pip3 install requests

-2. Create a file named `main.py` and paste the code from this repository.
+3. Create a file named `main.py` and paste the code from this repository.
-3. Connect the DS18B20 sensors and relays to your Raspberry Pi based on the specified pinout.
+4. Connect the DS18B20 sensors and relays to your Raspberry Pi based on the specified pinout.
-4. Run the code using the command:
+5. Run the code using the command:

 python3 main.py